Drag files or click to select

 - Image thumbnail - optional embedded preview

 The image itself is encoded using the standard JPEG algorithm with Discrete Cosine Transform (DCT).
 Data is divided into 8x8 pixel blocks, each block is transformed into the frequency domain and quantized with a specified quality level.
 This is lossy compression - some information is irreversibly lost to achieve compact file size.
+Because the decoding algorithm of JFIF and JPEG is identical, a JFIF file can be opened by any program that supports JPEG - and vice versa.

 PNG Format Architecture